-(opens in a new tab) is an effective treatment for getting rid of spider veins and varicose veins.
-The way it works is by injecting an irritant into each of the affected areas.
-As the walls of the veins become irritated by the injected irritant, they then stick together, which keeps blood from flowing into that area.
-The procedure causes the vein to shrink, thus reducing the swelling.
-Over time, the spider veins vanish or fade.
-Sometimes, several treatments are necessary to completely get rid of the veins.
-As the veins disappear, they get reabsorbed into the body.
-Sometimes, vein specialists treat larger veins with duplex ultrasound-guided sclerotherapy.
-During this procedure, they use an ultrasound to map out and visualize the veins in question.
-The process allows for a more accurate monitoring of the injected solution.
+Sclerotherapy works by injecting a medicated foam into each of the problem veins.
+As the walls of the veins come in contact with the foam, they then stick together, which prevents blood from flowing into that area.
+This procedure causes the vein to shrink, thus reducing the swelling.
+Over time, the spider veins vanish or fade, and sometimes several treatments are necessary to completely get rid of the veins.
+As the veins disappear, they get reabsorbed into the body and allow blood flow to divert to better, healthier veins.

-Sclerotherapy must be performed by a medical professional such as:
+Sclerotherapy must be performed at a doctor’s office by a medical professional, such as:

 - A dermatologist

 - A vein specialist

 Here’s How Your Sclerotherapy Appointment Will Work

 Depending on the specific veins requiring treatment, your vein specialist at Metro Vein Centers may treat larger veins with duplex ultrasound-guided sclerotherapy.
 During this treatment , our doctors use an ultrasound to map out and visualize the problematic veins.
 The process allows for a more accurate monitoring of the injected sclerotherapy solution.

 During the procedure, you'll lie on your back and elevate your legs slightly.
 Your doctor will cleanse and treat the area with alcohol, and use a superfine needle to insert the solution into the varicose or spider veins.